Baxter Q-operator from quantum K-theory: Representation theory of , spin chains and Baxter Q-operator

 \subsection{$Q$-operator from oscillator representations.}

-In this section we describe the oscillator representations of $\bf{b}_-$ (sometimes called prefundamental representations \cite{fh}), which serve as building blocks for evaluation modules, which are defined in this section as well.
+In this section we describe the oscillator representations of $\bf{b}_-\subset \fsh$ (now known as prefundamental representations \cite{fh}) that serve as building blocks for evaluation modules, defined in this section as well.
 Namely, all finite-dimensional evaluation representations of $\bf{b}_-$ (see below) can be reproduced within the Grothendieck ring generated by prefumdamental representations, as we will see below.